que-es-un-constructor-y-destructor-en-programacion

-That is, when we create an instance of a class, the Constructor is a method that automatically executes during creation (generally to set the initial state of the object).
+That is, when we create an instance of a class, the Constructor is a method that is executed automatically during creation (usually to set the initial state of the object).

-Why would we want to execute a method when creating an object?
-Well, generally to
+Why might we want to execute a method when creating an object?
+Well, generally to:

-Because yes, many times what we want to do is absolutely nothing.
-Not all objects need us to do “something” in their constructor (in fact, most do not need it).
+Because yes, many times what we will want to do is absolutely nothing.
+Not all objects need us to do “something” in their constructor (in fact, most don’t need it).

 Finally, most languages allow defining multiple constructors for a class, each with different parameters.
 This is called constructor overloading.